duclosydxx/PyMTarUI/README.md

 ~$ pip install json
 ```

-If all theses conditions are good for you, launch the python script like this:
+If all these conditions are good for you, launch the python script like this:
 ```console
 ~$ python IMH.py
 ```